noeca1021/A300/Instructions/AZ-300T01_Lab_Mod01_Exploring Monitoring Capabilities in Azure.md

     - Resource group: the name of a new resource group **az3000101-LabRG**

-    - Location: the name of the Azure region that is available in your subscription and which is closest to the lab location
+    - Location: the name of the Azure region that you referenced when running `Test-AzDnsAvailability` earlier in this task

     - Vm Sku: **Standard_D1_v2**

-    - Vmss Name: the custom label you identified earlier in this task
+    - Vmss Name: the custom label you identified when running `Test-AzDnsAvailability` earlier in this task

     - Instance count: **1**